nab138/ProGrammar/src/courses/java-programming/primitive-variables/markdown/variables-t2.md

 VariableType variableName = variableValue;
 ```

 In some cases, you don't want to give the variable a value immediatley.
-In that case, you can omit the equals sign, and the variable will be given a value of null.
+In that case, you can omit the equals sign.

 ```java
 VariableType variableName;
 ```

 When you initialize a primitive type with no inital value, it is given a default value matching its type.
+Some examples of these are shown below.

 | Type    | Default Value |
 | ------- | ------------- |